 In the web interface, a custom property is displayed in the property sheet of your chosen object, and it is automatically available in the report builder for inclusion in custom reports.
-However, the custom property is not available in the following:
+However, custom properties and associated data is not available in the following:

 - · Standard, factory-supplied reports

 - Grids in management views

-- Search fields, including within property sheets.
+- Search fields, including within property sheets

+- Flexera Analytics / IBM Cognos.